 Denise Van De Walle

-Denise Van De Walle enters her second season at the helm of the Saint Mary's volleyball program in the 2016-17 academic year.
+Denise Van De Walle enters her third season at the helm of the Saint Mary's volleyball program in the 2017-18 academic year.

 Van De Walle came to the College with a wealth of coaching experience, which includes working with Ball State University, Bowling Green State University, USA Volleyball, and the University of Notre Dame.

 With more than 30 years of experience in NCAA Division I volleyball, she served as the head coach at Bowling Green from 1983 to 2011.
 During her tenure, the Falcons won over 500 matches while claiming Mid-American Conference (MAC) Championships three times.
 In 1991, Van De Walle led Bowling Green to the MAC Tournament title and their first NCAA tournament appearance in program history.
 Her squad was crowned MAC East Division Champions twice.
 Van De Walle was named MAC Coach of the Year four times in her career.
 She coached three MAC Players of the Year and had 23 student-athletes earn All-MAC First or Second Team honors 39 times.
 Moreover, her teams earned American Volleyball Coaches Association (AVCA) academic honors 13 times.

 During her time at Bowling Green, Van De Walle also served as the AVCA president in 2001 and sat on the association’s Board of Directors from 1995-2002.
 Additionally, she was on the USA Volleyball Board of Directors from 1998-2003.

 Van De Walle was instrumental to the development and early success of the USA Women’s National Sitting Volleyball Team.
 While serving as an assistant coach in the first years of the program, she helped guide Team USA to a bronze medal in the 2004 Athens Paralympic Games before leading the team to a silver medal in 2008 at the Beijing Paralympic Games.